sora-xor/PythonBot/README.md

 # PythonBot

+PythonBot is a simple bot that can execute swaps on Polkaswap!

-Just `pip install substrate-interface` and you should be good to go.
+Just `pip install substrate-interface` and `pip install scalecodecP and you should be good to go.

 # LICENSE